mongodb/laravel-mongodb/README.md

 ],
 ```

-For multiple servers or replica set configurations, set the host to array and specify each server host:
+For multiple servers or replica set configurations, set the host to an array and specify each server host:

 ```php
 'mongodb' => [